tensorflow/models/neural_gpu/README.md

 model parameters will be in `/tmp/neural_gpu/neural_gpu.ckpt-<step>` and used on any subsequent run.

-To test a trained model on how well it decodes run:
+To evaluate a trained model on how well it decodes run:

 ```
-python neural_gpu_trainer.py --task=rev --mode=1
+python neural_gpu_trainer.py --problem=bmul --mode=1
 ```

-To produce an animation of the result run:
+To interact with a model (experimental, see code) run:

 ```
-python neural_gpu_trainer.py --task=rev --mode=1 --animate=True
+python neural_gpu_trainer.py --problem=bmul --mode=2
 ```

 Maintained by Lukasz Kaiser (lukaszkaiser)